dimajix/flowman/docs/concepts/lifecycle.md

 A [job](../spec/job/index.md) groups multiple [targets](../spec/target/index.md) to a logical bundle, which should be built together.
 When executing a lifecycle for a job, Flowman will apply the following logic:

+1. Interpolate any given parameter given on the command line, for example `flowexec job daily verify processing_date:start=2022-11-01 processing_date:end=2022-11-10` would execute the job `daily` for 10 consecutive days.
-1. Iterate over all execution phases of the lifecycle (i.e. VALIDATE, CREATE, BUILD, VERIFY)
+2. Iterate over all execution phases of the lifecycle (i.e. VALIDATE, CREATE, BUILD, VERIFY).
-2. Perform dependency analysis of all targets within the job, which are active for the current execution phase
+3. Perform dependency analysis of all targets within the job, which are active for the current execution phase
+4. Identify all active targets in the current phase (possibly accordingly to the jobs `executions` section)
-3. Check each target if it is *dirty* (i.e. it requires an execution) the current phase
+5. Check each target if it is *dirty* (i.e. it requires an execution) the current phase
-4. Execute all active and dirty targets in the correct order
+6. Execute all active and dirty targets in the correct order

 ## Dirtiness